 - Bake for 7 minutes, then flip cookies over and continue baking for 7 more minutes, or until lightly toasted.
 Transfer to a wire rack to cool completely.

 - Place the 12 ounces of chocolate chips or melting chocolate discs in a microwave safe bowl.
 Heat for 30 seconds at 50% power, then stir.
 Continue heating in 20 second increments, stirring until completely melted and smooth.
-Dip half of each cookie into melted chocolate and place on wax paper until chocolate hardens.
+Dip half of each cookie into melted chocolate or use an off set spatula to ice the tops.
+Add sprinkles and place on wax paper until the chocolate hardens.

 Recipe from The Ultimate Chocolate Cookie Book by Bruce Weinstein & Mark Scarbrough, 2004.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.